matomo-org/matomo-package/README.md

 # Matomo Package

-This repository contains:

-* Matomo release script (official package),
+This repository contains the Matomo release script (official package).
-* and Debian/Ubuntu package (allows sysadmins to deploy Matomo within seconds using `apt-get install matomo -V`)

-## Debian Package

- * [debian/Readme.debian](https://github.com/matomo-org/matomo-package/blob/master/debian/README.Debian#readme) - How to use the Debian package and setup Matomo on your Debian server.
- * [debian/Readme.md](https://github.com/matomo-org/matomo-package/tree/master/debian#readme) - Guide for Matomo staff in charge of generating the Debian package.
-System administrators may also be interested in this documentation.

-## Core Matomo Package

 To generate a new Matomo release for example 3.0.0-b1, follow these steps: